tfenster/end2end/source/_posts/2025-05-28-docker-ai-models-are-available-on-windows-laptops-now.md

 ## The details: using it in a .NET Blazor application

 While that is a nice demo case, we probably want to use it for application development.
 Therefore, I have also created a small example of how it works from a .NET application using the [OpenAI][oa] package.
 The most relevant part is probably the endpoint where the model runner is reachable or at least it took me the longest to figure that out and put it correctly into my code.
 As [explained in the docs][endpoint], you need to enable it with `docker desktop enable model-runner`.
 Afterwards it is available from within a container at `http://model-runner.docker.internal` or from the host at `http://localhost:11434`.
+If you want a different port, you can also change that using `docker desktop enable model-runner --tcp <port>`.
 For example to query for the available models, you could make an HTTP call like this

 {% highlight http linenos %}
 GET http://localhost:11434/engines/llama.cpp/v1/models